sebastiansperandio/loan-admin-react/README.md

     npm run build

-It will create a folder called /build in your repository and It is only folder you need to move to your server.
+It will create a folder called /build in your repository.
+This folder is only you need to move to your server.

 ### Logic changes